-- A Sudbury man was sued on a credit card account in state district court by assignee of original creditor.
+A Sudbury man was sued on a credit card account by an assignee of original creditor.
 Counterclaims were asserted based on collector’s failure to validate debt in response to his timely request, and failure to be licensed as a debt collector in Massachusetts.
-Settled with total cancellation of debt, credit repair, and payment of legal fees and costs.
+The case was settled with total cancellation of debt, credit repair, and payment of legal fees and costs.

-- A Cambridge woman was sued in small claims court by company which purchased debt from assignee of original creditor.
-Collector couldn’t establish all links in chain of title, and wasn’t licensed as debt collector in Massachusetts.
-Settled with total cancellation of debt, payment of legal fees and costs.
+A Cambridge woman was sued by a company which purchased a debt from the original creditor.
+The company couldn’t establish its ownership of the debt, and wasn’t licensed as debt collector in Massachusetts.
+The case was resolved with total cancellation of the debt and payment of legal fees and costs.

-- A Swampscott woman with a similar name as actual debtor was mistakenly called several times by collection agency.
-One of the calls was abusive, accusing client of being a deadbeat and purposely avoiding debt.
-Agency also called neighbor for improper purpose.
-Suit was filed against agency in federal district court.
-Settled on confidential terms.
+A Swampscott woman with a similar name as actual debtor was mistakenly called several times by a collection agency.
+One of the calls was abusive, accusing her of being a deadbeat and purposely avoiding the debt.
+The agency also called a neighbor.
+A case was filed against the collection and was readily settled on confidential terms.

-If you think you may be the victim of an unfair or deceptive debt collection practice, we advise that you contact us.
+If you need help defending against a collection lawsuit, or think you may be the victim of an illegal debt collection practice, we advise that you contact us.